raspberrypilearning/321-make-mentor-guide/en/step_4.md

 Click on the checkbox for this task to see what happens.

-The checkboxes help creators to see which tasks they have completed and help facilitators when they support creators to debug their projects.
+The checkboxes help creators to see which tasks they have completed and help mentors when they support creators to debug their projects.

 --- /task ---